 P.O.
 Box 313, Plainfield, Indiana, 46168

 The current Indiana Law Enforcement Training Board Crime Scene Investigator Certification Committee members are:

-F/Sgt.
-Dave Anderson, Indiana State Police Laboratory Division
+First Sergeant Andy Lohrman - Indiana State Police Laboratory Division Quality Control

 Please contact any committee member for further information and look for future postings on the Indiana Law Enforcement Academy training web site.